draptik/dotfiles/ideavim/README.md

 IdeaVim is a VIM engine for Jetbrains-IDEs (written in Java).
 It offers many of the same features as the original.

+## Audience

+There are 2 types of people using IdeaVim.
+Power users of:

+- JetBrains IDEs
+- (N)Vim

+Both groups will want to continue using keyboard shortcuts they are used to.

+## Jetbrains power keybindings don't have to be remapped

+- `Alt+Enter`: still works!
+- As long as the 'Jetbrains' keybinding does not conflict with any Vim keybindings it will work.

 ## Configuration file

 Link the desired configuration file (f. ex. `ideavimrc_experiment0`) to the `$HOME` directory: